Registration: 8:00 - 8:30 am

 The forensic engineer as consultant, expert and witness

 Ethical Issues in Structural Engineering

 Design responsibilities that are exclusively duties for engineers

 Who Should Attend

 Non-Credit Continuing Ed.

 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 PDHs, including 1.0 ethics hour, to Texas professional engineers.
+This seminar is open to the public.
+It offers 7.0 PDHs to professional engineers in all states.
 Educators and courses are not subject to preapproval in Texas.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

 Mr. Burns is the founding principal of BSC Forensic Services, LLC, and he practices as a structural forensic investigator, holding professional engineer licensure in 25 states and counting.
 He has a unique background including education, business development, technology development, engineering design, forensic engineering, and teaching.
 Since 2011, BSC has grown to a nationally-recognized firm under Mr. Burns’ leadership with experts licensed throughout the United States in fields such as: structural, civil, mechanical, electrical, mold, industrial hygiene, drones, as well as fire and explosion.
 Mr. Burns is the author of two patents pending pertaining to forensic investigations, and he has testified in multiple trials, depositions, arbitrations, and/or mediations.